www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_05_Lab.md

     > **Note**: In addition, deployment of an Azure Application Gateway requires a dedicated subnet, included in the diagram (although the gateway is not displayed).

     > **Note**: In this configuration, it is not possible to use Network Watcher to view the effective network security rules (that is one of distinctions between Azure VMs and instances of an Azure VM Scale Set).
-Similarly, you cannot rely on use **Connection troubleshoot** to test network connectivity from Azure VM Scale Set instances, although it is possible to use it to test connectivity from the Azure Application Gateway.
+Similarly, you cannot rely on using **Connection troubleshoot** to test network connectivity from Azure VM Scale Set instances, although it is possible to use it to test connectivity from the Azure Application Gateway.

 1. In the Azure portal, navigate to the **az30305c-labRG** resource group blade, in the list of resources, and select the **az30305c-vmss** virtual machine scale set entry.